Skip to main content

 Early Careers

-The Early Careers (EC) team are running ring-fenced insight programmes: Explore BDO is for school students who meet the social mobility criteria, and there is a programme for university students from Black Heritage backgrounds.
-In total we host around 60 students each summer, providing a variety of virtual sessions which enabled participants to meet colleagues from across the firm.
+The Early in Careers (EiC) teamrun annual insightprogrammes: Explore BDO for school students who meet social mobility criteria, and aprogrammefor university students from Black Heritage backgrounds.
+Theseprogrammesprovideparticipantswith a variety of sessions to meet colleagues from across the firm and can lead them to joining the firm upon completion.

 BDO UK